 You can get started customizing this song list to your own ward’s needs.
 It’s really helpful to make a plan for the year for your songs so that you’re not scrambling each month.
 It’s easy to change and update your lists, but having that foundation will really help keep you organized and ahead of the game.
 Just print out your Word Document copy of my song list, and edit away!

 A note about layout — I really love the 2-column design.
 It lets me quickly see what’s coming up the following month, and the pianist as well.
 But when it comes time for singing time, I fold the paper in half (hot dog style) and it’s super easy to see all of the songs by slipping the song list into the far left edge of my binder.
 Even with other papers and songs in the binder, I can still easily see the song list and follow it down the line to the next song as I’m leading.
 It helps me stay very organized.
-More on my Primary binder soon, as I have a really great system that I love for leading music!
+Hop over to see my Primary Singing Time binder next.
+It’s a really great system that I love for leading music!

 (Note: I use two cutesy fonts to customize the look.
 KG Payphone font is free and one of my favorite fonts to use!
 I also use Strawberry Blossom font as a script font for the month titles.
 If you want yours to look just like my example photo, you would need to download and install those two, completely free, fonts or substitute them with your own favorite fonts).